checkly/docs.checklyhq.com/site/content/docs/monitoring-as-code/getting-started.md

 }
 ```

 To use the provider with your Checkly account, you will need an API Key for your Checkly user.
-Go to the [API keys tab](https://app.checklyhq.com/settings/user/api-keys) in your user settings and click 'Create API Key'.
-Get your User API Key and add it to your env:
+Go to the [API keys tab](https://app.checklyhq.com/settings/user/api-keys) in your user settings and click `Create API key`.
+Get your User API key and add it to your env:

 ```bash
 $ export TF_VAR_checkly_api_key=cu_xxx
 ```

-You also need to set your target Account ID, which you can find under your [account settings](https://app.checklyhq.com/settings/account/general).
+You also need to set your target account ID, which you can find under your [account settings](https://app.checklyhq.com/settings/account/general).
 If you don't have access to account settings, please contact your account owner/admin.

 ```bash
 $ export TF_VAR_checkly_account_id=xxx